circleci/circleci-docs/jekyll/_cci2/ip-ranges.md

 - Deploying an internal app with sensitive data
 - Granting access to a production network

 Previous to offering IP ranges, the only solution CircleCI offered to configure and control static IP addresses was [CircleCI’s Runner](https://circleci.com/docs/2.0/runner-overview/).
-IP ranges now enables you to meet your IP-based security and compliance requirements using their existing workflows and platform.
+IP ranges now enables you to meet your IP-based security and compliance requirements using your existing workflows and platform.

 ## Example configuration file that uses IP ranges
 {: #exampleconfiguration }